TerbiumLabs/nessaws/README.rst

 - **comments** (Optional str): Additional comments to attach with the penetration test request.
 Defaults to *None*.
 - **start_date** (Required str): The RFC 1123 datetime that the scan will begin, used for submitting the penetration test request.
 - **end_date** (Required str): The RFC 1123 datetime that the scan will complete, used for submitting the penetration test request.
 - **output** (Optional str): Specify one output option.
-Currently supported options are "excel", "raw_csv", or "none".
-Specifying "excel" will export and combine all scans into one Microsoft Excel spreadsheet.
-Specifying "raw_csv" will export the scan files to CSV in the location where *nessaws* is ran.
-Specifying "none" will only run the Nessus scans but perform no exporting.
-Defaults to "excel".
+Currently supported options are *excel*, *raw_csv*, or *none*.
+Specifying *excel* will export and combine all scans into one Microsoft Excel spreadsheet.
+Specifying *raw_csv* will export the scan files to CSV in the location where *nessaws* is ran.
+Specifying *none* will only run the Nessus scans but perform no exporting.
+Defaults to *excel*.

 EC2/RDS instances that you wish to be scanned must be tagged appropriately.
 Tags should configured like: